 Start with 30%SH / 70%WATER + plus surfactant.
 If that is not enough, work your way up to 50/50 + surfactant.

-- EXAMPLE: in a 10 gallon tank start with 3 gallons sh and 7 gallons water.
+EXAMPLE: in a 10 gallon tank start with 3 gallons sh and 7 gallons water.
 If not strong enough, work your way up to 5 gallons sh and 5 gallons water.
-YOU HAVE TO FIND WHAT WORKS FOR YOU.
+You’ll have to trial and error to see what works best for you.

 Personal Advice from John Lange